ChrisMontez/Integrity/README.md

 # germanium

-## :thought_balloon: Objective: Build a scalable website for a real-estate business
+## :thought_balloon: Objective
-Build a scalable website for a real-estate business
+* Build a scalable website for a real-estate business